helkey/url-shorten/README.md

 ### AWS Infrastructure
 Terraform uses a 'provider' to specify where/how to deploy the specified resources.
 Here the region is specified in a variable 'aws_region'.
-Values for all of the variables can be specified in a *.tfvars file, which allows easy support of multiple regions from the same
+Values for all of the variables can be specified in a `*.tfvars` file, which allows easy support of multiple regions from the same vendor.
 ```terraform
 // terraform/aws_provider.tf
 provider "aws" {